Deploy identical Development and Production environments using Terraform

 .avif)

-Docker is a containerization platform that packages applications and their dependencies into portable containers, helping software teams run the same build reliably across development, testing, and production.
-It is widely used by developers, DevOps, and platform engineers to reduce environment drift, speed up delivery cycles, and standardize how services are built and deployed.
+Docker is a containerization platform that packages applications and their dependencies into portable containers so they run consistently across development, CI, and production.
+It’s commonly used by software developers, DevOps teams, and platform engineers to reduce environment drift, standardize deployments, and simplify releasing services.

 Containerization is a process of packaging and deploying software applications in a portable and isolated environment called containers.
 It enables developers to build, ship, and run applications consistently across different environments, such as development, testing, and production, without worrying about underlying infrastructure dependencies.

-Our experience with Docker helped us turn container adoption into a repeatable delivery practice—standardizing builds, improving developer workflows, and creating operational patterns that hold up from laptops to production.
+Our experience with Docker helped us turn containerization into a practical, repeatable delivery practice—standardizing builds, improving developer workflows, and establishing operational patterns that work from local laptops through CI and into production.

 Some of the things we did include: